bendalby82/siteground/README.md

-# siteground
+# GitHub, DevOps and SiteGround
-An example basic HTML web site plus action to publish
+A very simple web site to accompany the Medium article.